Confident kindhearted communication

-My teaching career started with teaching filmmaking to teens but for the past 10 years my work has centered around Early Childhood Education and bilingualism.
+My teaching career started with teaching filmmaking to teens but for the past 10 years my work focused on Preschool and Elementary Education and bilingualism.

-Upon moving back to Bordeaux I decided to take a chance and focus on what I love most and what I believe to be some of the most important skills we can offer future generations: Confident kindhearted English communication, problem solving skills and cooperation.
+Upon moving back to Bordeaux I decided to focus on what I love most and what I believe to be some of the most important skills we can offer future generations: Confident kindhearted English communication, problem solving skills and cooperation.

-Through my experience studying and teaching over the past 17 years, I have developed a solid belief in child-centered, project-based pedagogy.
+Through my experience studying and teaching over the past 17 years, I have developed solid skills and beliefs in Child-entered, Project-based pedagogies.
 From John Dewey to Jean Piaget and Lev Vigostky, from Maria Montessori to Celestin Freinet and Loris Malguzzi (Reggio Emila approach), and even Rudolph Steiner, all these brilliant and influential educators pointed to the fundamental truth that learning must make sense; it must be directly connected to the experience, the reality, and the desire of the learner.
 It is fueled by the realization of the gap needing to be bridged in order to achieve a desired goal.
 Learning happens best when the desire to learn comes from the learner.
 In other words, learning happens best when it is learner-directed and not teacher directed.

-I hence have been convinced that teachers and educators should be “facilitators” of learning rather than “directors” of knowledge, but the most profound and eye opening experience was butting heads with my oldest child while living in San Francisco and trying to “teach” him French at home.
+One of the most growth provoking experience I had as an educator did not happen in the classroom, but at home with my own child.
+I was butting heads with my oldest while living in San Francisco and trying to “teach” him French at home.
 These painful and recurring situations forced me to face the gap between the theories I believed in and my own practice.

 To bridge the divide I had to consciously create a new paradigm in which power and control was released and I had to respect 3 rules I created for myself:

 - 1-learning must be enjoyable.